mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 !!! warning

-    As it is an HTTPs server for testing purposes, the certificate and private key can be imported, or in our case, copying it in a variable.
+    As it is an HTTPs server for testing purposes, the certificate and private key can be imported, or in our case, copied into variables.
     In a production environment, ***the certificate and private key must be protected and stored securely***.

 ```C++